Chicago Boyz » Blog Archive » The Grounding of USS Darter

 To evade the screening destroyers, Commander McClintock planned to leave a margin of seven miles to Bombay Shoal, which is a coral reef on the western side of Palawan Passage.
 A quarter-knot error in estimating the current put Darter on a collision course with the reef.
 At 12:05 am, Darter’s crew found out exactly why that stretch of water was called the Dangerous Ground.

-The one thing in common about both David Alan Johnson’s and Dictionary of American Naval Fighting Ships description of events is that they are wrong about USS Darter burning all it’s secret documents.
+The one thing in common about both David Alan Johnson’s and Dictionary of American Naval Fighting Ships description of events is that they are wrong about USS Darter burning all its secret documents.
 It didn’t.

 This is what Commander McClintock actually said in his log: